yona-projects/yona/README.md

 If you want to run Yobi in development mode, use **run**.
 You can see more detailed errors and can use dynamic compilation.

-Also, you can configure start options.
-If your system's memory is over than 4G, we recommend to use follow options.

-    _JAVA_OPTIONS="-Xmx2048m -Xms1024m" activator "start -DapplyEvolutions.default=true -Dhttp.port=9000"

 #### Connect with browser

     http://127.0.0.1:9000